fireundubh/playwithfire/pyro.md

 Bethesda Game Studios introduced the Papyrus Project (PPJ) format with the Papyrus Compiler for *Fallout 4*.
 The compilers for _Skyrim Classic_ and _Skyrim Special Edition_ do not support the format.

-Pyro supports all core PPJ elements and attributes.
+Pyro supports all PPJ elements and attributes used by the Papyrus Compiler.
 The PPJ format has also been extended to support features unique to Pyro.
 For details, refer to Pyro's [Papyrus Project XML Schema Definition](https://github.com/fireundubh/pyro/blob/master/pyro/PapyrusProject.xsd).

+**Note:** The `Asm` attribute of the `PapyrusProject` node is not supported.
+The Papyrus Compiler uses this attribute to call the Papyrus Assembler but generating assembly files for Papyrus scripts is out-of-scope for Pyro.

 ### Incremental Build with Parallelized Compilation